John DeLorean: Chevrolet

 By this time, DeLorean earned an annual salary of $200,000, with yearly bonuses of up to $400,000.
 He was ubiquitous in popular culture.
 At a time when business executives were typically conservative, low-key individuals in three-piece suits, DeLorean wore long sideburns and unbuttoned shirts.
 He invited Ford president Lee Iacocca to serve as best man at his second wedding.

 DeLorean was a limited partner in a pair of American professional sports franchises.
-The first was the San Diego Chargers, as part of a syndicate led by Gene Klein and Sam Schulman that bought a controlling interest for $10 million in August 1966.
+The first was the San Diego Chargers, as part of a syndicate led by Gene Klein and Sam Schulman that bought a controlling interest for $10 million on 25 August 1966.
 The other was the New York Yankees of which he was one of fifteen investors led by George Steinbrenner and Michael Burke who completed the purchase from CBS for $10 million on January 3, 1973.

 DeLorean continued his jet-setting lifestyle and was often seen hanging out in business and entertainment celebrity circles.
 He became friends with James T. Aubrey, president of Metro-Goldwyn-Mayer Studios, and was introduced to celebrities such as financier Kirk Kerkorian, Chris-Craft chairman Herb Siegel, entertainer Sammy Davis Jr., and The Tonight Show host Johnny Carson.